AI-ready Documentation

 The stakes have changed since AI agents started reading the same docs as customers.
 Before 2024, a stale article frustrated one user at a time.
 Today, a stale article feeds an LLM that will cite it to thousands of users before anyone notices.
 The cost of inaccurate documentation is no longer linear.
 It is multiplied by every AI system that retrieves from the knowledge base.

-An AI readiness audit quantifies the gap between what the docs claim and what the product does, then scores each article on whether an LLM can actually extract a useful answer from it.
-Teams that skip this step ship chatbots that hallucinate within days of launch.
+An AI readiness audit quantifies the gap between what the docs claim and what the product does, then scores each article on whether an LLM can extract a useful answer from it.
+The full picture of why stale docs hurt AI chatbots is in why AI chatbots give wrong answers.
+Teams that skip this step ship chatbots that give wrong answers within days of launch.
 Teams that run the audit first know exactly which 15 articles to fix before anything else.

 The definition matters because most teams still treat documentation as a human-only asset.
 They write for scanners who will skim and click.
 LLMs do not scan.
 They ingest.
 An LLM reads the entire page, extracts the answer block most likely to satisfy the query, and returns it with or without attribution.
 If the page has no obvious answer block, the model guesses.
 If the page has a clear 40-word answer right after the H2, the model quotes it.

 Three traits distinguish AI-ready content from the legacy kind.
 First, every section opens with a standalone answer an LLM can lift without modification.
 Second, claims carry specific numbers and named sources that give the model something to anchor citations to.
 Third, screenshots reference DOM selectors or are captioned with step-level detail so the model can describe UI behavior even when it cannot see the image.
-Miss any one of these and AI readiness drops to zero.
+Miss any one of these and AI readiness drops significantly for that section of content.

 Step 1: Inventory your top 20 most-viewed articles

-Start the audit with the articles that matter most.
-The top 20 most-viewed pages typically account for 60-80% of knowledge base traffic, which means they also account for most of the retrieval queries an AI chatbot will run.
+Start the knowledge base audit with the articles that matter most.
+The top 20 most-viewed pages typically account for 60 to 80% of knowledge base traffic, which means they also account for most of the retrieval queries an AI chatbot will run.
 Fixing the top 20 first produces the largest accuracy gain per hour of work.
-Help Scout's research on self-service consistently shows that a small minority of articles handle the majority of customer intent.
+Most support teams find they can reach 80 to 85% chatbot accuracy by fixing only the top 20 articles, because AI chatbots follow the same distribution as human readers: a small number of articles handle the majority of customer intent.

 Pull the list from help center analytics over the last 90 days.
 Sort by unique page views, not total views, to avoid double-counting repeat visitors.
-For each article, record four data points in a spreadsheet: the URL, the last-updated date, the word count, and the primary job-to-be-done the article addresses.
-If the article has no single job, flag it for rewriting later.
+For each article, record four data points: the URL, the last-updated date, the word count, and the primary job-to-be-done the article addresses.
+If an article has no single job, flag it for rewriting later.
 Vague content is the first thing an LLM will mishandle.

 Step 2: Check for structural AI readiness

-2. Heading hierarchy.
 One H1, multiple H2s, H3s only as sub-sections under H2.
 No level-skipping.
-No H4s unless the article is over 3,000 words and needs the depth.
+The structure signals to LLMs which content is primary and which is detail.

-3. FAQ schema.
-At least five question-answer pairs, each under 60 words, marked up with FAQPage JSON-LD.
-FAQ schema pages are 60% more likely to appear in Google AI Overviews.
+At least five question-answer pairs, each under 60 words, marked up with FAQPage JSON-LD where the CMS supports it.
+FAQ schema pages are significantly more likely to appear in Google AI Overviews and ChatGPT citations.

-4. Data density.
 At least one precise number with a named source per 500 words.
 Vague claims ("many customers find") are invisible to LLMs.
-Specific numbers ("47% reduction in tickets, per MetricNet 2023") get cited.
+Specific numbers with named attribution get cited.

-Articles that pass fewer than three of these five checks are structurally unready.
-They may still be useful to human readers, but AI retrieval will skip them or extract the wrong sentences.
+Articles that pass fewer than three of these five checks are structurally unready for AI retrieval.
+They may still be useful to human readers, but AI systems will skip them or extract the wrong sentences.
 Flag them for restructuring before content accuracy is even considered.

 Step 3: Check for content accuracy

-Content accuracy is where most knowledge bases fail.
+Content accuracy is where most knowledge bases fail the AI readiness audit.
 Structural fixes are mechanical.
 Accuracy fixes require someone to open the product, follow the documented steps, and confirm they still work.
-This is slow work, but it is the work that determines whether an AI chatbot gives correct answers or confident nonsense.
-Harvard Business Review research by Matthew Dixon found that 81% of customers attempt self-service before contacting support.
+This is slow work, but it determines whether an AI chatbot gives correct answers or confident nonsense.
+Research by Matthew Dixon at Harvard Business Review found that 81% of customers attempt self-service before contacting support.
 Every inaccurate step in an article becomes a failed self-service attempt that gets escalated or abandoned.

 For each article on the audit list, run a four-point accuracy check against the live product.

 • Screenshots match current UI.
 Open every screenshot side-by-side with the current product state.
-Flag any screenshot that shows an old layout, renamed button, deprecated feature, or navigation menu that no longer exists.
-Screenshots drift faster than any other content type.
+Flag any screenshot showing an old layout, renamed button, deprecated feature, or navigation menu that no longer exists.
+Screenshots drift faster than any other content type because they are the least connected to the underlying code.

 • Navigation paths resolve.
 Every instruction like "click Settings then Team Members" must still work.
 Follow every navigation path in every article.
-Count the dead ends.
-Teams shipping weekly typically find 20-40% of navigation paths broken in audits.
+Teams shipping weekly typically find 20 to 40% of navigation paths are broken in audits.
+The structural cause of this drift is explained in the hidden cost of documentation decay.

 • Edge cases still exist.
 Articles often describe edge cases or error states that were refactored out of the product.
 If the article explains how to recover from an error that can no longer occur, it is not just inaccurate.
 It teaches customers to expect problems that no longer exist.

-Score each article as green (zero inaccuracies), yellow (1-2 fixable issues), or red (3 or more inaccuracies or one critical failure).
+Score each article as green (zero inaccuracies), yellow (one or two fixable issues), or red (three or more inaccuracies or one critical failure).
 Red articles become the immediate fix priority.
 Yellow articles go into the next sprint.
 Green articles move to Step 4 for chatbot testing.

 Step 4: Test your chatbot against these articles

-Record the percentage of questions the chatbot answers correctly per article.
-A IBM analysis of chatbot deployments suggests well-configured AI chatbots can resolve up to 80% of routine queries.
-If accuracy on the top 20 articles drops below 70%, the knowledge base is the bottleneck, not the chatbot.
-A 2023 Userlike survey found that 58% of customers reported negative chatbot experiences, and most of those traced back to the retrieved source material, not the model.
+Research by IBM on chatbot deployments suggests well-configured AI chatbots can resolve up to 80% of routine queries.
+Without a structured knowledge base, typical AI chatbot accuracy sits at 40 to 60%; with a well-structured KB, that rises to 85 to 95%.
+If accuracy on the top 20 articles drops below 70%, the knowledge base is the bottleneck, not the chatbot model.

-Step 5: Score your knowledge base on the 6-factor AI Readiness Scorecard
+Step 5: Score your knowledge base on the AI Readiness Scorecard

 The scorecard turns four steps of audit data into one number the team can act on.
-Each factor scores 1-10, and the average produces an overall AI Readiness score.
+Each factor scores 1 to 10, and the average produces an overall AI Readiness score.
 Teams scoring above 7.5 can deploy an AI chatbot with confidence.
 Teams below 6 need to fix the knowledge base before any AI layer is added on top of it.

 6. Screenshot currency.
 Percentage of screenshots in the top 20 that accurately represent the current UI.
 This is often the lowest-scoring factor for teams shipping weekly.